Corruption in the Democratic Republic of the Congo: The Mobutu era (1965–1997)

-Mobutu Sese Seko ruled Zaire from 1965 to 1997, looting his country's wealth for personal use to such a degree that critics coined the term "kleptocracy".
+This can be demonstrated in the “Zaireanization” policy he implemented during the 1970s, which involved the nationalization of foreign-owned businesses.
+Seko handed these enterprises to his cronies who did not have the expertise to effectively operate said organizations.
+He also siphoned billions of dollars of state funds for personal use.
 A relative once explained how the government illicitly collected revenue: "Mobutu would ask one of us to go to the bank and take out a million.
 We'd go to an intermediary and tell him to get five million.
 He would go to the bank with Mobutu's authority, and take out ten.
 Mobutu got one, and we took the other nine."

 The Congolese explained the lack of support from the government by the humorous article 15: Débrouillez-vous ("Figure it yourself").